ChloeeGrace/DECOR/README.md

 1. Installation
 </h3>

-DECOR is developed based on torch==1.11.0 mmyolo==0.6.0 and mmdetection==3.0.0.
-Check more details about requirements
+DECOR is developed based on python==3.9.15 torch==1.11.0 and torchvision==0.12.0.
+Check more details in requirements.

 <h3 style="font-family: 'Times New Roman'; font-size: 15px;">
 Clone Project